bvallier/blog/_posts/2018-01-09-trialtap-release.md

 	image tag above needs to be 200x200
 {% endcomment %}

+**NOTE - We've taken the online solution down, but are still running the database backend.
+If you'd like to inquire about this product more, please reach out.**

 Let me start by saying that clinical trials deserves transparency.
 Why?
 Because patients lives are at stake.
 Okay, well maybe not directly or immediately, but it's a huge part of advancing our research efforts (e.g. [Project Data Sphere](https://www.projectdatasphere.org/projectdatasphere/html/home)).
 Aggregating trial data hasn't been the pancea we thought it was at first glance, but the consensus is universal: the more data in the public the better for human kind.
 And maybe it just needs to be easier to analyze.

 **[Access Trial Tap](https://trialtap.com)**